 The days are getting shorter, kids are returning to school and college students are flocking back into town — it’s nearly autumn in Boulder.
 With the changing season comes so many things to look forward to!
-Changing leaves, some of Boulder’s favorite community events, holiday celebrations and seasonal beers.
+Changing leaves, some of Boulder’s favorite community events, holiday celebrations and seasonal foods & drinks.
 Here are five of the many reasons to love Boulder in the fall.

 #1 Fall Events

 Boulder says goodbye to summer and hello to fall with the annual Labor Day weekend Boulder Creek Hometown Festival, a celebration that includes live music, carnival rides, as well as arts & crafts exhibitors.

 Later in September, don’t miss the parade as Boulder shows its pride at Boulder Pridefest.
 Downtown Boulder will celebrate the season with Boulder Fall Fest, featuring local food, microbrews, live music and of course Firefly’s Fall Handmade Market.
 Other fun local events include Boulder Psychic Institute’s Psychic Fair, Wild Bear Nature Center’s Enchanted Forest and Estes Park’s Elk Fest!

 #2 Fall Colors

 Experiencing Colorado’s breathtaking fall colors is an obligatory seasonal activity for locals.
 The peak of leaf peeping season begins in late September, and continues through October.
 Mountain viewing tends to be earlier in the season, while spots along the front range begin changing in Early October.